CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-cli.md

 ### Utilization Report

-CenturyLink Cloud stores the utilization report of a server for the past 14 days.
+Lumen Cloud stores the utilization report of a server for the past 14 days.
 The statistics include CPU, Memory, Disk usage and Network.
 There are three options of retrieving statistics:
 - latest (returns a single data point that reflects the last monitoring data collected)
 - hourly (returns data points for each sampleInterval value between the start and end times provided)
 - realtime (returns data from the last 4 hours, available in smaller increments)